RegressionAndOtherStoriesJulia/ROSTuringPluto.jl/README.md

 ## Usage

-Select a notebook in the `open a file` entry box, e.g. type `./` and step to the first chapter of the book.
-Type a '/' after selecting a chapter to see the next level (the actual notebooks in that chapter).
+Select a notebook in the `open a file` entry box, e.g. type `./` and select a chapter of the book.
+Type a '/' after selecting the chapter to see the next level (the actual notebooks in that chapter).